alexander-kastil/az-204/Labs/12/readme.md

 #### Task 2: Register the Microsoft.CDN provider

+>Note: This labguide was written some time ago ...
+It is very likely that the provider is already registered

 1. At the **Cloud Shell** command prompt in the portal, perform the following actions:

     1. Enter the following command, and then select Enter to get a list of subgroups and commands at the root level of the Azure CLI: